Can my dog eat blueberries?

 Many of our customers ask whether blueberries are safe for their dogs.
 Whether dogs can eat blueberries, and whether they can include our blueberry powder in their dog’s diet.
 The answer to these questions is YES and YES!
 In fact, blueberries for dogs are as healthy as blueberries for humans.

 In this post, we summarize all the information you need as a dog owner.
-We explain in detail why including wild blueberries in your dog’s diet are insurance for your beloved friend’s health.
+We explain in detail why including wild blueberries in your dog’s diet is an insurance for your beloved friend’s health.

 Dogs are people’s best friends forever and are an important part of our life and family nowadays.
 Recent evidence shows that diet is a critical factor for a dogs’ lifespan and quality of life.
 Therefore, taking good care of your dog is as important as taking care of yourself and your family.